force-h2020/acadopy/README.md

 # acadopy
-Python bindings for the acado library
+Python bindings for the [acado.github.io](ACADO library), a toolkit for automatic control and dynamic optimization.

 ## Installation